 Make Up A Story

 This party game requires some pre-planning a few days before the birthday.
 You will need index cards and to bring pen and paper with you.
 This game is also known as Mad Libs, where players create a story based on words they are given.
-Although you can buy Mad Libs in stores, here’s how I’ve played it without needing to.
+Although you can buy Mad Libs in stores, here’s how I’ve played it without needing to buy anything.

 Guess The Party Bag

 You will need a large sports bag to play this game effectively.
 Fill the bag with a few items, making sure there’s plenty of space between them (you don’t want the items all crammed inside the bag together).
 Some example items could include a rubber ball, a plastic fork, ear buds, an apple, a small packet of potato chips, a pen, a tube of toothpaste.

 Get your players in a circle and pass the sports bag round the group.
 The first player is allowed to put their hands into the bag for ten seconds to feel around the items.
 After everyone has done this, give them pen and paper to write down as many items as they felt inside the bag.
 Whoever has written down the maximum correct items is the winner.